evanspa/Basic-XSLT/README.md

 # History

-Basic-XSLT was originally developed in April of 2006, using Java 5.0.
+Development of Basic-XSLT began in early 2003.